sbmlteam/libsbml/src/bindings/ruby/README.txt

 (Linux) or libsbml.dylib (MacOSX) file is located.

-As an example, if you were running under Linux and you configured libSBML with a prefix of '/usr/local' and did a normal "make install", and you were using the typical sh or bash shell in your terminal, you would need to execute
+As an example, if you were running under Linux and you configured libSBML with a prefix of '/usr/local' and did a normal "make install", and you were using Ruby 1.8.x and the typical sh or bash shell in your terminal, you would need to execute

   export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"
+  export RUBYLIB="/usr/local/lib/ruby/site_ruby/1.8/i386-linux:$RUBYLIB"

   (In MacOSX, 'DYLD_LIBRARY_PATH' is used instead of 'LD_LIBRARY_PATH'.)